Friday, May 15, 2026

 The mostly finished bunkies

-If you’re not aware, bunkie is a shortened version of the word “bunkhouse”, basically a free-standing bedroom where in this case, we house our guests in comfortable seclusion.
+Bunkie is a shortened version of the word bunkhouse, basically a free-standing bedroom where in this case, we house our guests in comfortable seclusion.

 It all started around eight years ago, back when the idea of building bunkies was an unattainable dream and I tromped around with Rose and the girls clearing a building spot and pounding in stakes.
 We had fun, marking out an imaginary pair of bunkies surrounding a cute little unbuilt deck.